TOTAL HABITAT

 FAQ: Can You Have Fish in a Natural Swimming Pool?

-We recommend that you feed your fish very little or not at all; we have found that fish in our NSP's have no trouble finding their own food.
+We recommend that you don't feed your fish; we have found they have no trouble finding their own food in the Natural Pool.
 Plus, not feeding your fish will allow them to become a beneficial part of the natural ecosystem -- they will keep your NSP clean by eating up any green fuzzies on rocks/plants.
-Blue tilapia are especially good at this cleaning task!
+Blue tilapia and Chinese Banded Sharks are especially good at this cleaning task!

 Picture